 It is important that we maximize the benefits of land use planning as well as existing and future investments in infrastructure so that our communities are well-positioned to leverage economic change.
-It is also critical that we understand the importance of regionally significant employment areas and consider opportunities to better co-ordinate our collective efforts across municipalities to support their contribution to economic growth and improve access to transit.
+It is also critical that we understand the importance of provincially significant employment zones and consider opportunities to better co-ordinate our collective efforts across municipalities to support their contribution to economic growth and improve access to transit.

-As in many thriving metropolitan regions, many communities in the GGH are facing issues of housing affordability, which are being driven primarily by sustained population growth and socio-economic factors.
+As in many thriving metropolitan regions, many communities in the GGH are facing issues of housing affordability, which are being driven primarily by sustained population growth and factors such as a lack of housing supply with record low vacancy rates.
 This Plan helps to address this challenge by providing direction to plan for a range and mix of housing options, including second units and affordable housing and, in particular, higher density housing options that can accommodate a range of household sizes in locations that can provide access to transit and other amenities.
 There is also a need for stakeholders to work collaboratively to find opportunities to redevelop sites using more age-friendly community design.

 Building more compact greenfield communities reduces the rate at which land is consumed.
-Communities need to grow at transit-supportive densities, with walkable street configurations.
+Communities in larger urban centres need to grow at transit-supportive densities, with walkable street configurations.
 Compact built form and intensification efforts go together with more effective transit and active transportation networks and are fundamental to where and how we grow.
 They are necessary to ensure the viability of transit; connect people to homes, jobs and other aspects of daily living for people of all ages; and meet climate change mitigation and adaptation objectives.
 Moreover, an increased modal share for active transportation and transit, including convenient, multimodal options for intra- and inter-municipal travel, supports reduced air pollution and improved public health outcomes.

-There is a large supply of land already designated for future urban development in the GGH.
-In some communities, there may be more land designated for development than is required to accommodate forecasted growth to the horizon of this Plan.
-It is important to optimize the use of the existing urban land supply as well as the existing building and housing stock to avoid further overdesignating land for future urban development.
+It is important to optimize the use of the existing urban land supply as well as the existing building and housing stock to avoid over-designating land for future urban development while also providing flexibility for local decision-makers to respond to housing need and market demand.
 This Plan's emphasis on optimizing the use of the existing urban land supply represents an intensification first approach to development and city-building, one which focuses on making better use of our existing infrastructure and public service facilities, and less on continuously expanding the urban area.